knpuniversity/symfony2-rest/knpu/episode3/pagerfanta-pagination.md

 ./bin/phpunit -c app --filter testGETProgrammersCollectionPaginated
 ```

 This fails.
-But looks closely: we *do* have programmers 0 through 9 in the response
+But look closely: we *do* have programmers 0 through 9 in the response
 for page 1.
 It fails when trying to read the `_links.next` property because we haven't
 added those yet.